When you pass away, your estate will be distributed to your heirs in one of two ways:

 In other words, keep them in a safe place but, since they have to be found in order to be used, make sure that someone knows where they are kept.

-Seek suitable counsel.
+Seek experienced counsel.

 You have worked really hard to accumulate the assets you own, so you shouldn't rely on some downloaded DIY form or an attorney who is not a specialist in estate planning to protect your legacy.